 Les mécanismes techniques toujours plus sophistiqués sont déconnectés de la réalité des dérèglements climatiques et des populations qui en subissent les conséquences.
 Et ils ne permettent pas de neutraliser les tensions politiques, ni de solutionner la crise climatique.
 The Senate will vote to decide if climate change is real.
 Senate Majority Leader and honorary fifth ninja turtle Mitch McConnell announced yesterday that he will graciously allow the Senate to vote on climate change.

 Specifically: thing or not a thing?
 Here at Grist, we understand that plenty of things that seem real might not be real (Drake, cake pops), and vice versa (ghosts).
 Even Australia is joining the climate fight.
 The prime minister of Australia is called Abbott.

-Earth’s surface temperature in °C for each November since 1880 (compared to base period, 1951-1980).
 As Keystone ruling nears, Canada short on time for climate plan.
 Climato-scepticisme et complotisme font bon ménage - Page 2.
 Que le lobbying de l'industrie fossile soit empêché dans les négociations climat !
 Denial dries up: Americans finally seeing the light on climate change.
 No, global warming isn’t caused by solar flares or cosmic rays.
 The futility of “just the facts” climate science.
-My last post was about the evolution of conservative identity politics over the past 40 or 50 years, which made hostility to climate science more or less inevitable, regardless of how climate scientists chose to communicate their findings.
 The Godzilla In The Room: Climate Change.
 By Marcia Yerman The use of comedy and satire to inform and challenge has a long tradition.